mvolkmann/blog/src/swift.md

 - Too many features in enumerations

-  They don't need to support initializers, computed properties, methods, and recursive enumerations.
+  It's not clear that enumerations t need to support initializers, computed properties, methods, and recursive enumerations.

 - Some names are way too long